kitsec-labs/kitsec-core/README.md

 ### 🧢 Capture

-Intercept requests to example.com and modify the response by right clicking on the button, and saving link as. then pasting it in the CLI.:
+Intercept requests to example.com.
+This will capture the request headers and extract the hostname and path + cookies! :

-`kitsec capture example.com/path`
+`kitsec capture`

 ```
 GET /mynetwork/ HTTP/1.1